 LITTLE WHITE LIARS

 White lies are often perceived as “well, it’s not a lie lie” whatever that is supposed to mean.
 “It’s not really a lie.”
 Well, actually it is.
 But it is often revered as harmless and inconsequential because it doesn’t really hurt anybody.
 The perception is that the benefit outweighs the expense of it.
 There are usually many elements of truth to it encapsulated in the lie, so that the recipient of it has the perception that all of it, word for word, is the truth.
 It is often used to shield someone from the truth so as to spare their feelings.
 It is rationalized by the white liar as a necessity to do so.
-As they are usually harmless in nature, you have to determine whether or not you want to confront them on it, or just let it go.
+As they are usually harmless in nature, we have to determine whether or not we want to confront them on it, leave it alone, or just let it go.
 People want to avoid confrontation wherever possible, while others often find the truth more offensive than the little white lie intended to protect them.
 Ironic in a world where we all want and expect the truth, yet have no problem telling little white lies so as to spare someone else’s feelings.
-For example, “I already have dinner plans with friends” as opposed to “I really don’t want to come to your party”.
-Your intent, while noble, isn’t being forthright and honest about it.
+As an example, “I already have dinner plans with friends” as opposed to “I really don’t want to come to your party”.
+Our intent, while noble, isn’t being forthright and honest about it with them.

 COMPULSIVE & PATHOLOGICAL LIARS